 Whether you are a new customer and bringing over your revenue data from another system, or collected cash revenues at an event and need to log them in Keela, importing revenues is an easy way to bulk update Keela with new data.

-Remember that Keela provides a free data review if you'd like to run things by us, or we can complete all the steps on your behalf for a professional services fee.
+Remember that Keela provides data preparation and import professional services for a fee.
 Just let us know how we can help!

 Step 1: Gather your Data